cpetrecca/witcher-potions-challenge/README.md

 I will go forward with the C option as I think is the best one for demostrating overall knowledge on React functionalities.

+Regarding amount of Potions and damage calcultion I opted for a conf file to easily escalate o change as needed.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).